 I have the luxury of a spare room in our new home.
-I am thinking it is time I spent some time designing a room of my own.
+I am thinking it is time I spent some time designing a room of my own with my favourite interior styles.
 I was brought up as an only child really as my brothers were adults when I arrived on the scene.
 When we were offered the chance of sharing rooms at college, I chose to have my own.
 I value my own space.

 Of course with a husband and 3 children, space of my own was not realistic for many years.
 In the earlier years, you have to be around to keep an eye on your children and to keep them safe.
 I did not even go away from home apart from with work without children until my son was 10 years old.
 Even then I felt guilty.